When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 We love scuba diving and think it’s one of the most fun water sports in Hawaii.

-One of the best places to go is off the coast of Lanai – diving the caverns, archways and pockmarked lava tubes of the two Lanai Cathedrals.
+One of the best places to dive in the Hawaiian Islands is off the coast of Lanai – diving the caverns, archways and pockmarked lava tubes of the two Lanai Cathedrals.

 You’re sure to see a wide array of incredible sea life, from sea turtles to octopi and countless tropical fish.